cozy/cozy-banks/docs/bills-matching.md

 When a bill matched with a debit and a credit transactions, it is also added to the debit transaction's `reimbursements` array.

-In both cases, a last safety net is applied by checking if adding the bill to the transaction would make the bills sum overflowing the transaction amount or not.
+A last safety net is applied by checking if adding the bill to the transaction would make the bills sum overflowing the transaction amount or not.
 It it overflows, the bill is not added.
+For the `bills` property, a removed bill will be ignored.
+But for the `reimbursements` property, since we don't fetch the bill because the amount is already present in the transaction, a removed bill will not be ignored.

 ## Bills combinations